marick/structural-typing/README.md

 important.
 (And I'm smug about producing them without resorting to macro-ology.)

-(Terminology: When used like the above (as predicates on the right-hand side of type-description maps), I call predicates *check-preds*.)
+(Terminology: although they're just plain predicates, I refer to predicates on the right-hand side of type-description maps as *check-preds*.
+That avoids ambiguity in some of the reference documentation.)

 Because error messages are important, you're allowed to name anonymous check-preds.
 Here's a way of restricting the bounds of `:x` and `:y`: